liquidlight/playwright-framework/README.md

 ## Get Started

 > [!WARNING]
 > This uses ESM.
-If your project uses CommonJS, you will need to use [v0.4.0-beta.1](https://github.com/liquidlight/playwright-framework/tree/0.4.0-beta.1) or set your config file to be `playwright.config.mts` (not the `mts` at the end)
+If your project uses CommonJS, you will need to use [v0.4.0-beta.1](https://github.com/liquidlight/playwright-framework/tree/0.4.0-beta.1)
+>
+> Alternatively, you can set your config file to be named `playwright.config.mts` (note the `mts` file extension)

 ESM projects can be identified by checking your `package.json` to see if it has `"type": "module"`